QTimort/bind-reuse-port/README.md

 I was able to close a socket using the C function close.

-You can try to call C function by declaring them like this:
+You can try to call C function from C# on Linux by declaring them like this:
 ```
 [DllImport("libc.so.6")]
 private static extern int setsockopt(int socket, int level, int option_name, void *ptr, int optlen);